Doomwatch: Revival

 In 1999, Channel 5 bought the rights to revive Doomwatch from the BBC, and on 7 December that year screened a 100-minute TV movie produced by the independent production company Working Title Television.
 Subtitled Winter Angel, the television movie was a continuation of the story rather than a remake.

 Written by John Howlett and Ian McDonald, only one of the original characters from the series appears, an aged Dr Spencer Quist—now played by actor Philip Stone, as John Paul had died in 1995.
 Quist is killed off during the course of the movie and the main character was Neil Tannahill, played by Trevor Eve, who at the conclusion of the story sets up a new Doomwatch group to pursue the same aims as that of the original series.
 In the film, an artificial black hole is created as an energy source.
 Once created, the black hole must be forever looked after or it could explode with force enough to destroy a country.
 Although Channel 5 had intended the production to act as the pilot for a possible series and it had been generally well received by critics and public, further episodes were not forthcoming.
 This was generally accepted to be for reasons of cost.

+Critical Reception

+The science fiction historian John Clute gave the following assessment of Doomwatch :"Hugely influential (and popular) in its time, the series now seems simpleminded".